gaehlerm/SoftwareEngineering/README.md

 // call it differently than effects?
 Rewrite this section.
 It's confusing.

 I’d like to briefly sort different kind of variables by the amount of effects they may have, starting with the least side effects.
-Having many effects of course makes it easier to program as you can do pretty much wahtever you want, but at the same time makes it extremely hard to keep everything under control.
+Having many effects of course makes it easier to program as you can do pretty much whatever you want, but at the same time makes it extremely hard to keep everything under control.
 It’s best to choose variables with the least possible effects that let's you still implement what you want.

 Here is a rough list how variable types are sorted by the amount of effects they have, starting with the least.